glencoesoftware/bioformats2raw/README.md

     bin/mrxs2raw /path/to/file.mrxs /path/to/n5-pyramid --resolutions 6

-Maximum tile dimensions are 2048x2048, and can be configured with the `--tile_width` and `--tile_height` options.
+Maximum tile dimensions are can be configured with the `--tile_width` and `--tile_height` options.
+Defaults can be viewed with
-`--resolutions` is optional; if omitted, the number of resolutions is set so that the smallest resolution is no greater than 256x256.
+`bin/mrxs2raw --help`.  `--resolutions` is optional; if omitted, the number of resolutions is set so that the smallest resolution is no greater than 256x256.